County (Gaelic games): List of every county board

-County boards
+County boards in Ireland

-Listed below are the 32 county boards based in Ireland and the province (and, hence, the provincial council) to which each is affiliated.
+Listed below are the 32 county boards based in Ireland and the provincial council to which each is affiliated to.
+Connacht have five affiliated county boards, Leinster have twelve, Munster have six and Ulster have nine.
 Also provided is a map showing the location of the province, i.e. north, south, east, west.

+County boards outside of Ireland

+Listed below are the 14 county boards outside of Ireland and the provincial council to which each is affiliated to.
+Seven county boards are affiliated to Britain and three county boards are affiliated to North America (an unofficial province).
+The remaining four county boards are not affiliated to any.

 County teams

-Listed below are all the national and overseas county teams (as of 2022).
+40 of the 46 national and overseas county teams currently compete in the Hurling and Football Championships.

-Overseas county boards
+County teams outside of Ireland

 Counties as used in Gaelic games outside Ireland cover large geographic non-traditional areas which are not considered as counties in any other context.
 For example, Scotland is a county for GAA purposes, as is London, while the remaining counties of Great Britain cover wider areas than their names suggest.
 The Hertfordshire County Board, for example, oversees clubs in Hertfordshire, Bedfordshire, Cambridgeshire and Oxfordshire; Gloucestershire GAA reaches into South Wales, Warwickshire GAA includes Staffordshire and Birmingham, and so on.
-There are also "county boards" for Australasia, Canada, New York, the rest of North America, Europe and Asia, while other overseas GAA regions such as the Cayman Islands operate with their own structures not including county boards.
+There are also "county boards" for Australasia, Canada, New York, the rest of United States, Europe and Asia, while other overseas GAA regions such as the Cayman Islands operate with their own structures not including county boards.

+London county teams

-London enters a county team in the National Football League and the All-Ireland Senior Football Championship, while it also enters another county team in the National Hurling League and the All-Ireland Senior Hurling Championship.
-London's county football team reached the 2013 Connacht Senior Football Championship final.
+London county football team competes in the National Football league, Connacht Senior Football Championship, All-Ireland Senior Football Championship and Tailteann Cup.
+London county hurling team competes in the National Hurling League, All-Ireland Senior Hurling Championship and Christy Ring Cup.

+Greatest Football achievement: Runners-up of the 2013 Connacht Senior Football Championship.

+Greatest Hurling achievement: Winners of the 1901 All-Ireland Senior Hurling Championship.

+New York county teams

-New York enters a county team in the All-Ireland Senior Football Championship.
+New York enters a county team in the All-Ireland Senior Football Championship and won its first game in the 2023 Connacht football championship vs Leitrim after more than 20 years of trying.
+They also enter the Tailteann Cup.
+New York last entered the All-Ireland Senior Hurling Championship in 2006.

+Greatest Football achievement: Semi-finalists of the 2023 Connacht Senior Football Championship.

+Greatest Hurling achievement: Runners-up of the 2006 Ulster Senior Hurling Championship.

+Warwickshire county teams

-Warwickshire enters a county team in the National Hurling League and All-Ireland Senior Hurling Championship, while Lancashire enters a county team in both.
+Warwickshire county hurling team competes in the National Hurling League, All-Ireland Senior Hurling Championship and Lory Meagher Cup.
+Their football team competes in the All-Britain Junior Football Championship.

-Scotland does not currently enter a team, nor do Gloucestershire, Hertfordshire or Yorkshire.
+Greatest Football achievement: Winning two All-Britain Junior Football Championships in a row in 1968 and 1969.

+Greatest Hurling achievement: Winners of the 2017 Lory Meagher Cup.